christo/revenge/README.md

 ## TODO

-* More unit tests for C64 and VIC-20 BASIC decoding
 * Render comments on line before if the line is too long to prevent comment and code clash.
 Also format long byte declarations on multiple physical lines.
 * Kernel subroutines: map the inputs, outputs and register effects of subroutines